GLOBAL MARKETS-Weak European data hits euro, lifts bonds

 By Marc Jones

-LONDON, Aug 23 (Reuters) - Weak European economic data sent the euro lower and sparked a bounce in bond and share markets on Wednesday, as investors also awaited results from tech darling Nvidia NVDA.O later to see if the sector's lofty valuations still look justified.
+LONDON, Aug 23 (Reuters) - Weak European data sent the euro lower and sparked a bounce in bond and share markets on Wednesday, as investors hunkered down for results from tech darling Nvidia NVDA.O later to see if the sector's lofty valuations still look justified.

 The euro fell to a more than two-month low of just above $1.08 EUR=EBS against the dollar and a 12-month low against the pound EURGBP= after survey data showed German and euro area business activity slumped in August.
 FRX/

-It was the fastest contraction in German business activity in over three years and had traders scurrying to firm up bets that the European Central Bank could now pause what has been a record-breaking run of interest rate hikes.
+It was the fastest contraction in German business activity in over three years and prompted traders to firm up bets on the European Central Bank (ECB) now pressing pause on what has been a record-breaking run of interest rate hikes.

-That view that borrowing costs may finally be cresting helped lift the STOXX 600 European share index .STOXX as much as 0.5% and pushed Germany's 10-year government yield, the euro area benchmark, down to 2.546%, its lowest since Aug.
-10. DE10YT=RRGVD/EUR
+The view that borrowing costs may finally be cresting helped lift the STOXX 600 European share index .STOXX as much as 0.5% as focus turned to U.S. PMI data later and Nvidia's results that could potentially reignite the year's artificial intelligence-fuelled rally in megacap stocks. .N

-"The PMI suggests that it's back to the pre-summer narrative of lower rates," said Piet Christiansen, chief analyst at Danske Bank.
+Germany's 10-year government bond yield, the euro area's benchmark for borrowing costs, fell to its lowest in almost two weeks at just under 2.55% before a minor uptick to 2.57%.
+DE10YT=RRGVD/EUR

-Christiansen added that euro zone inflation data due next week would still be key to the ECB's decision.
+"Generally the European currencies are underperforming on the back of the weaker PMI data that show that the economies there are continuing to slow," said MUFG strategist Lee Hardman.

-"There's many indicators that suggest that we could have had the last hike but if you just look at inflation, which is the (ECB's) key mandate... that is not a done deal," he added.
+"The market is now starting to question if the ECB will even do one more hike and 2-3 more hikes that were being priced for the Bank of England are now up in the air."

-Traders scaled back their bets on a ECB September hike and now price in a roughly 40% chance of a 25 basis point move compared with more than 50% on Tuesday.
+Traders scaled back their bets on an ECB September hike and now price in a roughly 40% chance of a 25 basis point move compared with more than 50% on Tuesday.
 EUESTECBF=ICAP

-Overnight, Asian markets had seen more focus on the weakness in China's economy and yuan, as well some gloomy factory readings from Japan, which also left sentiment fragile.
+Overnight, Asian markets saw more focus on the weakness in China's economy and yuan, as well some gloomy factory readings from Japan, which also left sentiment fragile.

-Equity markets were in wait-and-see mode ahead of earnings later from chip giant Nvidia following its frenzied stock price rise this year on the back of the boom in artificial intelligence (AI).
+Equity markets were in wait-and-see mode ahead of earnings later from chip giant Nvidia following its frenzied stock price rise this year on the back of the boom in artificial intelligence (AI) as well as U.S. PMIs and revised payrolls data.

 Analysts expect the firm to forecast 110% growth in third-quarter revenue to $12.50 billion.
 Stuart Humphrey, an analyst at JPMorgan, said some are forecasting $14-15 billion.